0xshreyash/vim-cheatsheet/README.md

 V_~ - Selecting something in visual mode and flipping the case

-:reg - See all registers
+:reg - Show all registers
 "[reg-name][y|d] - to interact with a specific register

+:ls     - Show all buffers
+:b{n}   - Go to buffer n
+:b[p|n] - Go to the previous/next buffer

+m{m} - set mark on register m
+`{m} - go to mark set in register m
 ```
 ### Miscellaneous
 ```